 - Autonomy: The ticketing tools at each end of the integration has the means to control what information is sent to the other side and how incoming information is interpreted.
 Changes in the ticketing tools shouldn’t break the integration.
 Rather they should be easily reflected in the integration.

-- Flexibility in configuration: The integration is able to bridge the differences in the two systems.
+- Flexibility in the configuration: The integration is able to bridge the differences in the two systems.
 To be able to effectively attribute mapping is a first mandatory step.
-Having the flexibility to align the process differences between the teams/organisations – a second
+Having the flexibility to align the process differences between the teams/organizations – a second

 For this guide, we’ll set up the integration using Exalate.
-Precisely because Exalate was built to fulfil the above requirements.
+Precisely because Exalate was built to fulfill the above requirements.
 And it meets the criteria for the described ServiceNow Jira integration scenarios.

-In the chapters below I will show you how Exalate address the above aspects in more detail.
+In the chapters below I will show you how Exalate addresses the above aspects in more detail.
 But first, let’s go through the step-by-step process on how to set up the integration!